bsnes-emu/bsnes/docs/interface/icarus.md

     if it's importing a game it recognises.
     For unrecognised games,
-    and for all games if this box is unticked, icarus gueses the manifest data.
+    and for all games if this box is unticked, icarus guesses the manifest data.
     This option is still relevant when "Create Manifests" is unticked: higan uses icarus to generate a manifest when a game is loaded, not just at import-time.